declanrjb/higher-ed-investigations-crawler/README.md

 Simple Python-based scraper to send an email alert to the specified recipients whenever the U.S. Department of Ed opens a new investigation into one or more colleges.
 Email alerts include a one line summary and an in-message table of the new investigations - including their subjects, targets, and initiation dates.
+Initially developed for newsroom use by *The Chronicle of Higher Education*.

 ## Installation
 Choose a directory to host the crawler, and run the following commands: